awslabs/aws-lambda-redshift-loader/README.md

 This writes a file called ‘lambda-redshift-trigger-file.dummy’ to the configured input prefix, which causes your deployed function to scan the open pending batch and load the contents if the timeout seconds limit has been reached.

 ## Reviewing Logs
 For normal operation, you won’t have to do anything from an administration perspective.
 Files placed into the configured S3 locations will be loaded when the number of new files equals the configured batch size.
 You may want to create an operational process to deal with failure notifications, but you can also just view the performance of your loader by looking at Amazon CloudWatch.
 Open the CloudWatch console, and then click ‘Logs’ in the lefthand navigation pane.
-You can then select the log group for your function, with a name such as ‘/aws/lambda/<My Function>’.
+You can then select the log group for your function, with a name such as `/aws/lambda/<My Function>`.

 Each of the above Log Streams were created by an AWS Lambda function invocation, and will be rotated periodically.
 You can see the last ingestion time, which is when AWS Lambda last pushed events into CloudWatch Logging.

-You can then review each log stream, and see events where your function simply buffered a file, or where it performed a load
+You can then review each log stream, and see events where your function simply buffered a file, or where it performed a load.

 ## Extending and Building New Features
 We’re excited to offer this AWS Lambda function under the Amazon Software License.
 The GitHub repository does not include all the dependencies for Node.js, so in order to build and run locally please install the following modules with npm install: